 - Pre-loss counseling, because grief can start before death

-We offer confidential grief support groups covering topics including grief, mourning, goal setting, coping skills, reconciliation, resolution and many more.
+Compassus offers confidential local grief support groups, covering topics including grief, mourning, goal setting, coping skills, reconciliation, resolution, and many more.
 Grief support groups are a safe place to share your story with others on a similar journey.
 These local Compassus grief support groups may also be conducted via Zoom.

-Grief.com has an online locator for grief support groups nationwide.
+Grief.com has an online locator to help you find grief support groups nationwide.